 Requirements Gathering and Analysis

-Requirements gathering and analysis aims to collect the details of each requirement and establishes an understanding as to why each requirement is present.
+Requirements gathering and analysis aim to collect the details of each requirement and establishes an understanding as to why each requirement is present.
 This discusses the hows of fulfilling every requirement of the product.
 Along with these, this step also allows discussions on how each requirement will be tested.
 Through this, testers can contribute by adding value to the analysis of requirements.
+A key part of this is also a buy vs build decision.
+Sometimes, it makes more sense to buy a third part product.

 Design and Research